-Sediment loads were considered for development of recommended minimum flows for Horse Creek using the Engelund-Hansen method (Engelund and Hansen 1972) which evaluates changes in sediment loads associated with implementation of the recommended minimum flows.
-The Engelund-Hansen method is used to predict total sediment load based on a stream power approach, and is appropriate for sandy-bed rivers, which are common in Florida.
+There are several empirical methods that can be applied to calculate sediment discharge capacity.
+The Engelund-Hansen method was selected because it is relatively a simple approach based on a stream power approach.
+It is also appropriate for sandy-bed rivers, which are common in Florida.
 Sediment loads are predicted based on mean flow velocity, bed level shear stress, particle size, specific gravity, and channel width.
 The specific steps undertaken to evaluate sediment loads in Horse Creek were as follows:

-- 1. Critical shear stress by particle size classification for sediment mobility was obtained from USGS scientific investigations report (USGS 2013; Table 6-14).
+- Critical shear stress by particle size classification for sediment mobility was obtained from USGS scientific investigations report (USGS 2013; Table 6-14).
 Sediment mobility for a given particle size is assumed to occur when the bed shear stress exceeds these critical shear stress.
 The particle size distribution in Horse Creek is generally in the range of medium to coarse sand.
-Using this grain size range and, an average shear stress of 0.006 pound per square foot (lb/ft2) was identified as a critical shear stress for sediment transport in Horse Creek. - 2.
-The Horse Creek HEC-RAS model was run for 12 flow profiles and provided 12 flow-bed shear-velocity relationships at each of the 93 HEC-RAS cross-sections in the model.
+Using this grain size range and, an average shear stress of 0.006 pound per square foot (lb/ft2) was identified as a critical shear stress for sediment transport in Horse Creek. - The Horse Creek HEC-RAS model was run for 12 flow profiles and provided 12 flow-bed shear-velocity relationships at each of the 93 HEC-RAS cross-sections in the model.
 The 12 flow profiles ranged from the five percent to 99 percent exceedance and were obtained through flow-duration analysis of the flow data at USGS Horse Creek at SR 72 near Arcadia, FL (No. 02297310) gage for the period from May 01, 1950, to December 31, 2021. - 3.
-A flow-sediment discharge rating curve was developed at each cross-section using the Engelund-Hansen method and the 12 flow scenarios.

-- 4. A daily sediment discharge for the baseline condition was generated at each crosssection for the period from 1951 through 2021 using the rating curves and an interpolation function in an Excel spreadsheet. - 5.
-Mean annual sediment loads (tons/year) were calculated for the creek by adding the total sediment loads generated at each cross-section in the HEC-RAS model and dividing the sum by the number of years (71 years) in the time series. - 6.
-Steps 4 and 5 were repeated for a minimum flows scenario by reducing the baseline flow record by the allowable percent-of-flow reductions associated with the recommended minimum flows for Blocks 1, 2, 3a, and 3b. - 7.
-Relative changes in sediment loads between the baseline and minimum flow conditions were calculated to ensure that the long-term sediment loads will not be significantly impacted by the recommended minimum flows for Horse Creek.
+A flow-sediment discharge rating curve was developed at each cross-section using the Engelund-Hansen method and the 12 flow scenarios. - 4.
+A daily sediment discharge for the baseline condition was generated at each crosssection for the period from 1951 through 2021 using the rating curves and an interpolation function in an Excel spreadsheet. - Mean annual sediment transport capacity (tons/year) were calculated for the creek by adding the total sediment loads generated at each cross-section in the HEC-RAS model and dividing the sum by the number of years (71 years) in the time series. - 6.
+Steps 4 and 5 were repeated for a minimum flows scenario by reducing the baseline flow record by the allowable percent-of-flow reductions associated with the recommended minimum flows for Blocks 1, 2, 3a, and 3b. - Relative changes in sediment transport capacity between the baseline and minimum flow conditions were calculated to ensure that the long-term sediment loads will not be significantly impacted by the recommended minimum flows for Horse Creek.